Independent custody visitor: Independent Custody Visiting Association

-Custody visitors are represented nationally by the Independent Custody Visiting Association (the ICVA) which provides training, publicity and support to custody visitors, and also to Police Authorities in carrying out their statutory duty to have in place custody visiting arrangements.
+Custody visitors are represented nationally by the Independent Custody Visiting Association (ICVA), which provides training, publicity and support to custody visitors, and also to police authorities in carrying out their statutory duty to have in place custody visiting arrangements.

 Independent custody visiting, through the ICVA, has been nominated by the United Kingdom Government as one of the means by which the UK fulfills its responsibilities under the Optional Protocol to the Convention against Torture and other Cruel, Inhuman or Degrading Treatment or Punishment.

-Prisoner Escort and Custody Lay Observers
+Prisoner escort and custody lay observers

 Lay observers carry out a similar function to that of custody visitors, but in relation to the escort of prisoners from one place to another, or their custody at court.

 The Criminal Justice Act 1991 provided for the contracting out of prisoner escort services, including the custody of prisoners on court premises.
 The Act also required the establishment of a panel of lay observers to inspect the conditions in which prisoners are transported or held.
 The Act is supplemented by Prison Service Orders and police policies where court prisoner custody is co-located with a police custody suite.

 In a report produced in 2005, HM Inspectorate of Court Administration and HM Inspectorate of Prisons commented that the training and reporting arrangements for lay observers were unsatisfactory.
 National training standards, regular re-appointment protocols and a national reporting platform to ensure speedy dissemination of reportable issues to various stakeholders within the Ministry of Justice were introduced in 2012.
 (Also in 2012, HM Inspectorate of Prisons drew up a programme for its own inspection of court custody facilities.)